 Executive, Friess Associates Inc. (Retired 11/2010)

-Growing up in a farming community of New York State, Lynn received a Bachelor of Arts from the University of Wisconsin.
-She married her "Marlboro Man" and helped build a family business and raise four children.
-Named as one of the Outstanding Women of Wilmington, Delaware, for her volunteer work, Lynn continues to work in the fields of arts and education.
+Growing up in a farming community in upstate New York, Lynn received a Bachelor of Arts from the University of Wisconsin.
+With her husband, she helped build a family business and raise four children.
+Names as one of the Outstanding Women of Wilmington, Delaware, for her volunteer work, Lynn continues to work in the fields of arts and education.
 She has served as Chair of the Board of the National Museum of Wildlife Art, located in Jackson, Wyoming.
-Taking her love of art and storytelling, she created five award winning children's books.
-Current activities include helping build a private school for Kindergarten through 8th Grade; serving as the first elected woman Board Chair of the National Cowboy and Western Heritage in Oklahoma City, Oklahoma; collecting art; enjoying her fourteen grandchildren; traveling with her husband; and working on her sixth book.
+Taking her love of art and storytelling, she created five award winning children’s books.
+Current activities include helping on a board to build a K-12 private school in Jackson, Wyoming; a trustee of the National Museum of Wildlife Art; serving as the first elected woman Board Chair of the National Cowboy and Western Heritage in Oklahoma City, Oklahoma; collecting art; enjoying her 15 grandchildren; and traveling with her husband.

 President, Wolf Conservation Center

 New York, New York